awslabs/aws-groundstation-eos-pipeline/README.md

 2. In the dashboard, click Mode->IPOPP Configuration Editor
 3. Click Actions->Configure Projection, Select Stereographic, then click Configure Projection
-4. Enable other SPA modules as desired by simply clicking on them.
+4. On the EOS tab enable other SPA modules as desired by simply clicking on them.
 You may want to enable all of SPAs in your initial experimentation to see the data created by each SPA.
 5. Once you have finished enabling SPAs, click Actions->Save IPOPP Configuration
 6. To start the SPA services and see the progress visually, click Mode->IPOPP Process Monitor, click 'Yes' to save, then click Actions->Start SPA Services, click 'Yes' to confirm.
 This will start-up the required services.
 Each service when started will check for the input data it requires and process it.
 The processed data for AQUA can be found here: $HOME/drl/data/pub/gsfcdata/aqua/modis/level2